-We believe we have an attractive model that combines community farming with an incentive to work towards increased food security, complementing the existing ecotourism business and further empowering Kara families.
-The project is a jointly-run enterprise between the charity Wild Philanthropy, its ecotourism operator Wild Expeditions and the Kara community.
+We believe we have an attractive model that combines community farming with an incentive to work towards increased food security, complimenting the existing ecotourism business and further empowering Kara families.
+The project is jointly-run between the charity Wild Philanthropy, its ecotourism operator Wild Expeditions and the Kara community.